hilton/hilton.github.com/blog/_posts/2026-03-17-analyse-interviews.md

 4. [Feedback database](product-feedback)

-The main benefit of [starting customer research interviews](research-interviews) takes care of itself.
-Unless you fail to actually _listen_, you will inevitably learn what customers care about.
+The main benefit of [starting customer research interviews](research-interviews) takes care of itself: unless you fail to actually _listen_, you will inevitably learn what customers care about.
-Even if you do nothing else, this will add a dose of reality to team conversations and product decisions.
+Even if you do nothing else, this will add a dose of reality to your team conversations and product decisions.
 However, you can also do this more deliberately.

 ## Review your notes

 You have several options for capturing the content of research interviews, each with pros and cons.
-Use a combination of video recording, automatic transcription, and your own ideas;
+Use a combination of video recording, automatic transcription, and your own notes;
 ideally all three.
-Book calendar time immediately after the interview, to make it easier and faster.
+Book calendar time immediately after the interview, to make review and analysis easier and faster.

 As a product manager, you most need the customer‘s raw statements: don’t accept any kind of summary, however good.